 Keeping in mind we had to account for bandwidth, tight timelines and product support, we chose our battles carefully.
 High volume flows and key user interactions would take precedence.

 In our previous app iterations we were legally required to ask the user if they were sure they wanted to proceed with an initiated action.
 This was cumbersome and resulted in additional taps to complete a task but it was necessary to ensure the user hadn’t accidentally tapped an action.
 With 5x, the minimum viable product for acceptance was account login and paying a bill.

-Starting with Bill Pay, we research alternative gestures.
+Starting with Bill Pay, we researched alternative gestures.
 From a legal stand point, dragging or sliding is considered a more definitive action and less likely to be a mistake.
-We were given legal approval to drop the "Are You Sure?" dialog if we used a "Drag to Submit" instead.
+We were given legal approval to drop the “Are You Sure?” dialog if we used a “Drag to Submit” instead.
 After carefully reviewing Material Design guidelines and looking at other Android design applications we settled on the floating action button.
 We took it into research and the feedback was overwhelmingly positive.

 In addition, we needed to provide a way for users to add and delete profiles and switch between profiles on their device.
-Aside from a toast message, we wanted to show visually show that a profile was no longer saved.
-We utilized motion to further illustrate the action taken.
+Aside from a toast message, we wanted to visually show that a profile was no longer saved.
+We used motion to further illustrate the action taken.
 This was then carried over into canceling a payment.

-Initially users felt the drag gesture wasn't "serious enough" for a bank but as we continued to role out features, users became more accoustomed to the action.
+Initially users felt the drag gesture wasn’t “serious enough” for a bank but as we continued to role out features, users became more accustomed to the action.
 App store reviews settled in the 4-4.5 star range.
 Call centers did not report any issues in the submission process.